hashicorp/vault/website/source/docs/internals/security.html.md

 threat if the attacker is already permitted some level of access to Vault and is able to authenticate.

-When a client first authenticates with Vault, a credential backend is used to verify the identity of the client and to return a list of associated ACL policies.
+When a client first authenticates with Vault, an auth method is used to verify the identity of the client and to return a list of associated ACL policies.
 This association is configured by operators of Vault ahead of time.
 For example, GitHub users in the "engineering" team may be mapped to the "engineering" and "ops"